-As pointed out in Tucker et al. (2007), nappes in the southern Itremo Domain are eastverging and were likely produced within a zone of west-dipping subduction (present day direction).
-We interpret structures in our study areas of the Ikalamavony and Itremo Domains to be dominantly north-west trending, with northeast directed vergence.
-We propose that a subduction zone southwest of the Ikalamavony Domain and Itremo subdomain was ~southwest-dipping, and was responsible for deformation in central Madagascar.
-Direct evidence for a suture in this region (e.g. obducted ophiolite sequences) has not been observed, however this zone separates terranes that have distinct geological histories and so a suture is a reasonable interpretation.

-The boundaries between the major domains in southern Madagascar represent possible suture zones responsible for deformation in the Ikalamavony Domain and Itremo subdomain.
-Boger et al. (2014); (2019) suggested that the Beraketa high strain zone that separates the Anosyen and Androyen domains represents a c.
-580-520 Ma suture.
-The west-dipping c.
-650 Ma Vohibory Suture (Figure 11), which separates the Vohibory Domain from the Androyen Domain, is also a possible suture responsible for deformation.
-Based on our observation that the c.
-580-520 Ma Ambalavao Suite is undeformed in central Madagascar, the orogenic event must pre-date these magmatic rocks-therefore we suggest that the c.
-650 Ma Vohibory Suture was responsible for complex deformation in the Ikalamavony and Itremo domains.
+A structure with very similar geometry and orientation to the type 2 interference pattern highlighted in Figure 5, was modelled by Armistead et al. (2018).
+They showed that this type of feature formed from south-directed, tight, recumbent folding that was orthogonally overprinted by third generation upright folding.
+In our example from the Itremo Group, the F2 recumbent folding formed during south to slightly south-west directed folding that locally formed by ~north-south shortening.
+The overprinting F3 upright fold formed during ~east-west shortening that resulted in a north to north-east trending

-In the eastern part of the study area, east of the 'structural style boundary' in Figure 2, the deformation style changes in orientation and intensity.
-Our transect C-C' is less deformed than the Ikalamavony and Itremo transects, and we do not observe any complex folding here.
-The orientation of structures also change, and become more north to north-east trending.
-Further east of our C-C' transect is the dextral Angavo Shear Zone, which was active at c.
-550 Ma (Raharimahefa and Kusky, 2010).
-Collins et al. (2003a) constructed a cross-section from Antananarivo eastwards to Brickaville along the east coast of Madagascar.
-This transect region contains a deformation sequence distinct from the Ikalamavony and Itremo domains and was therefore caused by a different tectonic event.
-Although controversial, there is significant metamorphic and structural evidence that the sequence of deformation described by Collins et al. (2003a) can be attributed to the c.
-550 Ma Betsimisaraka Suture that amalgamated Madagascar with the Dharwar Craton of India.
+- axial trace.
+These interpreted kinematics are consistent with previous interpretations for deformation - in the Itremo Group (Collins et al., 2003b; Tucker et al., 2007). - As pointed out in Tucker et al. (2007), nappes in the southern Itremo Domain are east-verging and - were likely produced within a zone of west-dipping subduction (present day direction).
+We interpret - 383 structures in our study areas of the Ikalamavony and Itremo domains to be dominantly north-west - trending, with northeast directed vergence, developed as a result of ~northeast-southwest shortening - (present day orientation).
+We propose that continental collision southwest of the Ikalamavony Domain - and Itremo sub-domain was responsible for deformation in central Madagascar.
+Subduction prior to - 387 continental collision was ~southwest dipping. - Tucker et al. (2007) proposed that complex folds in the Itremo sub-domain can be broadly considered - in two groups; "high-grade, internal nappes" and "low-grade, external nappes."
+These were considered - to be separated by a west-dipping thrust fault, although the exact location of this boundary is - ambiguous from the highly schematic diagrams presented in that study.
+We broadly agree that - metamorphic grade and deformation intensity appears to increase toward the west, however a sharp - 393 tectonic boundary hasn't been observed in this study within the Itremo Group.
+We do however see a - major tectonic boundary between the Ikalamavony Domain and the Itremo-Antananarivo Domain. - 395 This boundary may more accurately reflect the boundary between the internal and external nappes - proposed by Tucker et al. (2007). - 397 The weakly defined, open folding associated with D4 may have occurred in the late stages of folding - and thrusting of the Itremo sub-domain and Ikalamavony Domain, or may be related to far-field - deformation associated with orogenesis in eastern Madagascar (Collins et al., 2003a). - In the eastern part of the study area, east of the 'structural style boundary' in Figure 2 and Figure 3, the - deformation style changes in orientation and intensity.
+Transect C-C' is less deformed than the - Ikalamavony and Itremo transects (Figure 9), and we do not observe any complex fold interference - patterns here.
+The orientation of structures also change, and become more north to north-east - 404 trending.
+Further east of our C-C' transect is the dextral Angavo Shear Zone, which was active at 550 ± - 405 4 Ma (Raharimahefa and Kusky, 2010).
+Collins et al. (2003a) constructed a cross-section from - 406 Antananarivo eastwards to Brickaville along the east coast of Madagascar (Figure 9).
+This transect - region contains a deformation sequence distinct from the Ikalamavony and Itremo domains and was - therefore caused by a different tectonic event.
+Although controversial, there is significant metamorphic - and structural evidence that the sequence of deformation described by Collins et al. (2003a) can be - attributed to the c.
+550 Ma Betsimisaraka Suture that amalgamated Madagascar with the Dharwar - 411 Craton of India.